The Stages of Search and Rescue in Australia

 State or Territory Police Force: The lead agency for land search and rescue in most Australian states and territories.
 They are responsible for assessing the situation, declaring a search and rescue operation, and coordinating the overall response.

 State Emergency Service (SES): A volunteer-based organisation that provides vital support to the police force during search and rescue operations.
-They are skilled in first aid, remote area operations, and search techniques.
+Their members are skilled in first aid, remote area operations, and search techniques.

 Australian Maritime Safety Authority (AMSA): The lead agency for maritime search and rescue in Australia.
 They are responsible for coordinating search efforts at sea and along the coastline.

-Australian Defence Force (ADF): May be called upon to assist in search and rescue operations, particularly in remote or challenging environments.
-They can provide aerial search capabilities, specialised personnel, and logistical support.
+Australian Defence Force (ADF): May assist in search and rescue operations, particularly in remote or challenging environments, offering aerial search capabilities, specialised personnel, and logistical support.

-Volunteer Bushwalking Organisations: Groups like Bushwalking Victoria and the Australian Volunteer Search and Rescue Association (AVSAR) can provide valuable assistance with search efforts, drawing on their knowledge of the local terrain and experienced volunteers.
+Volunteer Bushwalking Organisations: Groups like Bushwalking Victoria and the Australian Volunteer Search and Rescue Association (AVSAR) can provide valuable assistance with search efforts, leveraging their local knowledge and skilled volunteers.

 The coordination process